TrevGuy12/novela-hugo-starter/content/post/learning-python-part-4.md

         	  'key3':'value3'}
 ```

-Dictionaries can be used for a wide variety of tasks, for example, you can create a movie showtime script:
+Dictionaries can be used for a wide variety of tasks.
+For example, let's create a movie showtime script using a dictionary:

 ```python
 current_movies = {'The Grinch':'11:00am', 'Rudolph':'1:00pm', 'Frosty The Snowman':'3:00pm', 'Christmas Vacation': '5:00pm'}